An Easy Origami Ghost Craft for Halloween

 Fold the left and right corners of the paper into the middle.

 Make the Ghost's Head

 Fold the top triangle down slightly.
 Make an accordion fold where the ghost's neck would be.

 Finish Your Origami Ghost

 Flip your paper over once more.
-Fold the bottom point over as demonstrated in the photo to the left.
-Use a black marker to draw eyes and a mouth on your ghost.
+Fold the bottom point over as demonstrated in the photo.
+Using a black marker, draw eyes and a mouth on your ghost.

 This cute little origami ghost has many Halloween uses.
 You can hang him in a window or tape a Popsicle stick to the back and have him star in a Halloween puppet show.
 If the ghost is made from a smaller square of paper, he can be added to Halloween treat bags, gift boxes, or party invitations.

-If you're looking for more fun origami Halloween decorations for kids to make, check out these 8 cool origami projects for Halloween!
+If you're looking for more fun origami Halloween decorations for kids to make, you can also try your hand at this origami crow.